farlee2121/DevEssentialsBlog/_drafts/2020-08-06-Background-Task-Refactor.md

 **Case 2**: We follow SOLID Structure.
 Services defines their own abstractions that an influencer should be indexed
 -- the caller can adapt it's semantics and it's particular brand of async (i.e. use a thread if a value needs to be immediately returned, events if it can be done later )

+notes from the refactor
+ - improved the design of more services than expected.
+Hadn't gone in looking for all those opportunities (network import, social data import, search index)
+ - separating async concerns ended up bringing the two import flows much closer together and illuminated the path for eventually merging them
+ - disentangle async concerns from testing perspective
+   - one component is only logic tests, no worry for async complexities